sushmaakoju/cs-830/readme.md

 - Balanced coursework with teaching assistant responsibilities and academic & research presentations.

 **Important Note:** My experiences in this course reflect my personal academic journey.
 Students considering this or similar courses may wish to consult multiple sources including official course evaluations and peer reviews to form their own expectations.

+## Professional References and Communications

+- This course's robotics focus did not align with my Natural Language Understanding specialization, though I appreciate the educational experience provided.

+- The instructor of this class also happens to be Interim department head.
+I have tremendous gratitude for the same.

+- I have not requested recommendation letters from the professor or teaching assistants of this class as part of maintaining appropriate professional boundaries given the specialization mismatch and other contextual factors noted above. **For any authorship verification, forensically verified evidences, please contact me directly at sakoju2014@gmail.com.**

+- I maintain the fundamental right to determine my professional associations based on safety considerations and ethical standards.
+Any attempt to misrepresent this appropriate exercise of professional discretion as something other than a legitimate safety measure constitutes an exploitative mischaracterization of reasonable boundaries.

+- All my communications regarding this course have been through official channels only.
+For verification of this or any other matter related to my academic contribution, please contact me directly at sakoju2014@gmail.com.

+- I have not authorized third parties to make inquiries about my performance or contributions in this course to the instructional team.

+- I maintain documentation of my actual coursework and contributions.
+Any characterizations of my work that differ significantly from this documentation may warrant clarification through appropriate academic or legal channels to ensure accurate representation.

 ### Note about authorship